 - you may give us information about you via our Website.
 This may include information you provide when you contact us via the Website, or indicate your interest in any of our projects, campaigns or competitions;

-- you may give us information by corresponding with us by mail, text, e-mail, (or other form of electronic communication), telephone or in person;
+- you may give us information by corresponding with us by mail, text, e-mail, (or other form of electronic communication), telephone or in person including by way of providing responses to our periodic stakeholder surveys;

 - by visiting our Website we may automatically collect technical information which may form personal information; and